Phoenix (1966) Hans Ittmann

 The Dutch sculptor and painter Hans Ittmann (Waalwijk, 1914 - Amsterdam, 1972) studied sculpture during the Second World War.
 His teacher was Cephas Stauthamer.
 After the war he studied international new developments.
-He traveled to Paris and worked in Zadkine's studio for a year - exactly when Zadkine made his models for The destroyed city designed.
+He traveled to Paris and worked for a year in Zadkine's studio - precisely during the period when Zadkine started his models for The destroyed city designed.
 Ittmann made the deformation of human forms the core of his work.
 He had a good eye for the avant-gardes of which he incorporated characteristics in his own style, but sometimes had difficulty developing his own visual language.